 - Offer a help center for questions

-This can include employment history, education details, and identity verification.
+This can include work history, education, and identity verification.

-A user-friendly portal can make this easier for both employers and job seekers.
+A user-friendly portal can make this a breeze for both employers and job seekers.

 Frequently Asked Questions

-Here are some common questions people have about the process and what to expect.
+Let’s tackle some common questions folks have about the process and what to expect.

 Can I run a background check on myself before job hunting?

-Checking your own record lets you spot any errors.
+Checking your own record gives you a chance to spot any errors.

 What do I need to provide to complete a background check for a new job?